Algae in Pool but Chlorine is High

 Normally these types of algae on pool walls are easy to remove because they are loose.
 In chlorine or bromine pools, algae grow when free chlorine is low, and or pH has drifted.
 In a salt-water pool, algae can get a foothold if the salt level is low or if the system has a hiccup.
 Free available pool Chlorine indicates a low level of algae.

-Large algae attached to walls or the floor prefer hot weather and stagnant water, so if your pool goes unused for a period of time during the summer, you may come back to find an algae invasion in streaks.
+Large algae attached to walls or the floor prefer hot weather and stagnant water, so if your pool goes unused for some time during the summer, you may come back to find an algae invasion in streaks.
 Algae growing on the walls or bottom of your pool is due to:

 *Keep in mind that the hot sun spots in the pool will burn off the effective chlorine in the water, so while you may think you’re putting in the right amount of pool chemicals, adding chlorine to stay in balance but your pool’s composition may have slipped below the critical point, especially in areas of a pool.